damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 input deck.
 As such, the term is a misnomer and it is always written in this document in italic.

-An example of how sensitivity coefficient is defined in the input deck is given below,
+An example of how *sensitivity coefficient* is defined in the input deck is shown below,

     ***************
     * Model flags *